ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/apache-windows-new.md

 - Database (this will use the database used by the application to act as a queue)
 - Redis

-- **Sync**, or synchronous, is the default queue driver which runs a queued job within your existing process.
+- <b>Sync<b>, or synchronous, is the default queue driver which runs a queued job within your existing process.
 With this driver enabled, you effectively have no queue as the queued job runs immediately.
 When a small number of incoming and outgoing mail functionalities are operated by the system, this sync method can be used.

-- **Database** driver stores queued jobs in the database.
+- <b>Database<b> driver stores queued jobs in the database.
 In Database queue multiple users need to work on a pool of records in a queue to process them.
 The records in the queue are in an unprocessed state.
 After the user worked on any record, that record is in a completed state and is removed from the queue.
 - Database Queue option lets the emails queue to execute using First in First out (FIFO) method and sends emails to the clients one by one.
 - In Database, Read and Write operations are slow because of storing data in secondary memory.

 - [Database Configuring documentation](/docs/installation/providers/enterprise/database)

-- **Redis** is an open-source (BSD licensed), in-memory data structure store, used as a database, cache and message broker.
+- <b>Redis<b> is an open-source (BSD licensed), in-memory data structure store, used as a database, cache and message broker.
 This  will improve system performance and is highly recommended.
 - In Redis, Read and Write operations are extremely fast because of storing data in primary memory.

 - [Redis Installation documentation](/docs/installation/providers/enterprise/redis-windows)

-**Note:** Database queue driver must be used only in windows server.
+<b>Note:<b> Database queue driver must be used only in windows server.
 C Panel or Linux users should not use database as queue driver.

 <a id="9SSL-Installation"
 name="9SSL-Installation"></a>